Herbal Potions

 Foam-Mo is a foamy clay that we use for many of our projects.
 It is great for making organic stuff like plants and animals.
 After it dries, you spray it with a plastic coating to make it last longer.
 You can paint over the plastic coating.

-For our first attempts, We used our own hands as a model to make them, but we felt like they didn’t look very much like magical objects.
+For our first attempts, we used our own hands as a model to make them, but we felt like they didn’t look very much like magical objects.
 They were also very flat and 2d looking, not like the real hand of glory at all.

 For our final hand of glory, we made the fingers more long and skinny to make it both more realistic and creepy.
 To get the shape, we rested it over a bowl to dry.
 We also added more texture to make it look more like dry skin instead of making it smooth.
 We also defined the knuckles more to make it more creepy. like it is trying to grab you.
 We also added more of a wrist to make it more like it is in the movie, and so we could easily mount it.